POETRY FOR THE VERY YOUNG

 Generally speaking, the younger your audience, the more concrete your poetry must be.
 Young children have such a limited range of experience that they cannot make connections between the sun and a golden disk because they have no point of reference for “a golden disk.”
 When dealing with young toddlers, they have difficulty grasping comparisons at all.
 To a toddler, dogs are so much like cats, that if you compare them, the child may have difficulty understanding that they are really different things at all.

-For more tips on writing poetry for the younger and where to get it published, listen to the full episode by clicking above.
+Listen in for more tips on writing poetry for the younger and where to get it published.